DataDog/documentation/content/en/tracing/faq/profiling_migration.md

 {{% tab "Go" %}}

-Perform following steps to migrate your service to send profiles directly through the agent:
+Perform the following steps to migrate your service to send profiles directly through the Datadog Agent:

 1. Upgrade your agent to version [7.20.2][1]+ or [6.20.2][1]+